How to Equip Floating Teachers for Successful Classroom Sharing

 I kept trying.

-When I asked my supervisor about clear guidelines regarding the floater role and room sharing, I was told that there were none officially established.
+When I asked my supervisor about clear guidelines regarding the floater role and room sharing, I was told there were none officially established.

 He said the school had always relied on teachers to work these kinks out among themselves.